pikhosh/docs/docs/indexes.md

 ### Hash index

-Strings are hashed to reduce the storage required by the index.
-The disadvantage of hash indexes is that they can't be used for prefix scans (`startsWith` where clauses.
+Strings and Lists can be hashed to reduce the storage required by the index.
+The disadvantage of hash indexes is that they can't be used for prefix scans (`startsWith` where clauses).

-### Word index
+### HashElements index

-Strings are splitted on Grapheme Clusters or word boundaries, according to the [Unicode Standard Annex #29](https://www.unicode.org/reports/tr29/) rules and stored individually.
-Can be used for full-text search.
+String lists can either be hashed completely (using `IndexType.hash`) or the elements of the list can be hashed (using `IndexType.hashElements`).